-TeCanal is a community-based, student-founded nonprofit organization tackling the issue of poor STEM (Science Technology Engineering Mathematics) education and lack of access to technology in low-income communities.
-As its name suggests, Te(ch)Canal aims to be a “canal”, or link between technology and the communities that will benefit from it, connecting youth in all communities together in pursuit of a unified goal: STEM education for all.
+TeCanal is a people-focused, student-founded nonprofit organization tackling the issues of poor STEM (Science Technology Engineering Mathematics) education and lack of access to technology in low-income communities.
+As its name suggests, Te(ch)Canal aims to be a “canal”, or link, between technology and the communities that will benefit from it, connecting youth in all communities together in pursuit of a unified goal: STEM education for all.

 As society becomes more heavily technologically dependent, the importance of technology education grows.
 Basic STEM education is essential for success in the modern world for future generations.
 Unfortunately, many people in low-income or under-served areas do not have easy access to computers and the Internet.
 The homeless shelters, public libraries, faith-based centers, and schools that serve them, in many cases, lack up-to-date computers that can serve them.
 In cities like Baltimore, schools are underfunded and teachers are overworked.
 This leads to several problems, and many kids fall under the cracks.
 Without one-on-one attention, students can quickly fall behind in STEM subjects.
 TeCanal works to provide opportunities to access STEM education and technological resources to underprivileged persons in Maryland for success in the future.